The Link Between Gut Health and Mental Health – Gut Brain Connection

 We love all things health and wellbeing here at ULU.
 So, today we’d like to share with you an interesting current topic in the health and wellness industry.
 Today we’ll be talking about the link between gut health, gut bacteria and mental health, or the gut brain connection.

-In this article, we’ll include some of the most interesting research around the link between gut health and mental health.
 We’ll look at the gut micro biome and mental health – the role played by bacteria in mental health disorders.
 Then, we’ll include some tips on how to get both your gut and your brain working together in your favour!

 What is the gut brain connection?